ChavGill/ChavGill/README.md

 - 🔭 I’m currently working on **Client Websites and Personal Apps and Projects**

 - 👯 I’m looking to collaborate on **becoming a valued member to your organization.
 I am open to work.
-Also, any open source projects, especially entry-level friendly. **
+Also, any open source projects, especially entry-level. **

 - 👨‍💻 All of my projects are available at [Portfolio Website](https://www.chavisgilldev.com/)